 Installing Docker

-Step 1: Update the Package Index
+Step 1: Update the package index

 Here’s how to update the package index on different types of Linux systems: